-Place : Date:
+Place: Mumbai Date: 12 August 2022

-Notes to the Standalone financial statements for the year ended 31 March 2021
+Notes to the Standalone financial statements for the period ended 31 March 2022

 Summary of significant accounting policies and other explanatory information

 1. Company information

 Sarthak Blenders & Bottlers Private Limited ("the Company") is a private limited company incorporated and domiciled in India.
 The address of its registered address is 394-C, Lamington Chambers near Naaz Cinema, Lamington Road 400004.
 It is incorporated under the Companies Act, 1956.
 The Company is engaged in the business of manufacture and sale of Alcoholic Beverages.